 When you are ready to begin the adoption process, you will likely need to work with an adoption professional to receive the services and support you need to complete the adoption.

-Some adoptive families and birth parents prefer to work with a local or regional adoption agency.
+prefer to work with a local or regional adoption agency.
 The following adoption agencies and attorneys have locations in Missoula and can ensure that you meet all Montana requirements as you move through the adoption process:

 Become a Foster Parent in Missoula

 If you live in Missoula, Montana, and are interested in fostering a child, you will need to meet certain state requirements for foster parents and complete the home study process.
-Information about foster parent eligibility, as well as Montana home study requirements, is included in our state adoption information.
+Information about foster parent eligibility, as well as Montana home study requirements, is included in our state adoption information

 For more information about foster care and foster-to-adopt placements in Missoula and throughout the rest of the state, visit the Child & Family Services Division.